stashapp/stash/README.md

 :---:|:---:|:---:|:---:
 [Latest Release](https://github.com/stashapp/stash/releases/latest/download/stash-win.exe) <br /> <sup><sub>[Development Preview](https://github.com/stashapp/stash/releases/download/latest_develop/stash-win.exe)</sub></sup> | [Latest Release](https://github.com/stashapp/stash/releases/latest/download/Stash-macos.zip) <br /> <sup><sub>[Development Preview](https://github.com/stashapp/stash/releases/download/latest_develop/Stash-macos.zip)</sub></sup> | [Latest Release (amd64)](https://github.com/stashapp/stash/releases/latest/download/stash-linux) <br /> <sup><sub>[Development Preview (amd64)](https://github.com/stashapp/stash/releases/download/latest_develop/stash-linux)</sub></sup> <br /> [More Architectures...](https://github.com/stashapp/stash/releases/latest) | [Instructions](docker/production/README.md) <br /> <sup><sub> [Sample docker-compose.yml](docker/production/docker-compose.yml)</sub></sup>

-## Getting Started
+## First Run
-Run the executable by double-clicking it.
+#### Windows Users: Security Prompt
+Running the app might present a security prompt since the binary isn't yet signed.
+Bypass this by clicking "more info" and then the "run anyway" button.
+#### macOS Users: Security Prompt

-*Note for Mac users:* Running the app will present a security prompt since the binary isn't yet signed.
+Running the app will present a security prompt since the binary isn't yet signed.
 Bypass this by right (ctrl) clicking on the app and hitting "Open", then "Open" in the next popup.

-*Note for Windows users:* Running the app might present a security prompt since the binary isn't yet signed.
-Bypass this by clicking "more info" and then the "run anyway" button.

 #### FFMPEG
 Stash requires ffmpeg.
 If you don't have it installed, Stash will download a copy for you.
 It is recommended that Linux users install `ffmpeg` from their distro's package manager.

 # Usage

 ## Quickstart Guide
+Stash is a web-based application.
+Once the application is running, the interface is available (by default) from http://localhost:9999.

-Download and run Stash.
-It will prompt you for some configuration options and a directory to index (you can also do this step afterward)
+On first run, Stash will prompt you for some configuration options and media directories to index, called "Scanning" in Stash.
+After scanning, your media will be available for browsing, curating, editing, and tagging.

-**If you'd like to automatically retrieve and organize information about your entire library,**  You will need to download some [scrapers](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en/Scraping.md).
-The Stash community has developed scrapers for many popular data sources which can be downloaded and installed from [this repository](https://github.com/stashapp/CommunityScrapers).

-The simplest way to tag a large number of files is by using the [Tagger](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Tagger.md) which uses filename keywords to help identify the file and pull in scene and performer information from our stash-box database.
-Note that this data source is not comprehensive and you may need to use the scrapers to identify some of your media.
+Stash can pull metadata (performers, tags, descriptions, studios, and more) directly from many sites through the use of [scrapers](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en/Scraping.md), which integrate directly into Stash.

+Many community-maintained scrapers are available for download at the [Community Scrapers Collection](https://github.com/stashapp/CommunityScrapers).
+The community also maintains StashDB, a crowd-sourced repository of scene, studio, and performer information, that can automatically identify much of a typical media collection.
+Inquire in the Discord for details.
+Identifying an entire collection will typically require a mix of multiple sources.

+<sub>StashDB is the canonical instance of our open source metadata API, [stash-box](https://github.com/stashapp/stash-box).</sub>

 # Translation
 [![Translate](https://translate.stashapp.cc/widgets/stash/-/stash-desktop-client/svg-badge.svg)](https://translate.stashapp.cc/engage/stash/)